-- 1. Membership numbers include general education, special education, AAP, FCPS PreK, preschool, special education centers, alternative programs, adult education, multiagency, and home school and private school special education services. - 2.
-Membership numbers include Thomas Jefferson, Bryant, and Mountain View high schools. - 3.
-Membership numbers for SY 2011-12 to SY 2017-18 included ESOL transitional high school. - 4.
+- Nembership numbers include general education, special education, AAP, FCPS PreK, preschool, special education centers, alternative programs, adult education, multi-agency, and home school and private school special education services. - agency, and home school and private school special education services.

+2. Membership numbers include Thomas Jefferson, Bryant, and Mountain View high schools. - Membership numbers for SY 2011-12 to SY 2017-18 included ESOL transitional high school. - 4.
 Transfer In membership numbers include students that attend a FCPS school and reside outside Fairfax County and the City of Fairfax.
 Transfer Out membership numbers do not include students that attend a FCPS school and reside outside Fairfax County and the City of Fairfax. - 5.
-Transfer In and Transfer Out Totals do not match due to students that reside outside Fairfax County and the City of Fairfax, and transfer into an FCPS school or nontraditional school. - 6.
+Transfer In and Transfer Out Totals to not match due to students that reside outside Fairfax County and the City of Fairfax, and transfer into an FCPS school or nontraditional school. - 6.
 Dates for student membership projections and official budget counts are based on special education and special education preschool (December 1), nontraditional sites (January 31), and FCPS PreK (March 31).